What is diabetic neuropathy?

-Diabetic neuropathy is the result of the action of diabetes on nerve cells in your body.
+Diabetic neuropathy, also known as diabetes pain, is the result of the action of diabetes on nerve cells in your body.
 It involves an increasing loss of sensitivity together with physical fatigue.
 This is due to the condition affecting multiple nerves at the same time, starting from the feet up towards the legs, hands and arms.
 This nerve-damaging disorder usually spreads symmetrically and evenly on both sides of the body.

 The signs of diabetic neuropathy emerge progressively, affecting the lower limbs first with a tingling sensation and soreness.
 The condition then starts to affect the hands and arms.
 Other symptoms may include an intense burning sensation, cramps and piercing pain which may happen during the night as well.
 In the most severe cases, you may suffer from either slow or rapid gastric emptying and from orthostatic hypotension, which in turn may result in poor balance and heart conditions.
 One of the most dangerous consequences of diabetic neuropathy is a lack of awareness for signs that blood sugar levels are low due to an adrenaline regulation mechanism disorder.

 How is diabetic neuropathy diagnosed?